Fire-tube boiler: Washout

 The process starts with a “blowdown” while some pressure remains in the boiler, then the draining away of all the boiler water through the “mudholes” at the base of the firebox and the removal of all the “washout plugs”.
 Scale is then jetted or scraped from the interior surfaces using a high-pressure water jet and rods of soft metal, such as copper.
 Areas particularly susceptible to scale buildup, such as the firebox crown and narrow water spaces around the firebox, are given special attention.
 The inside of the boiler is inspected by sighting through the plug holes, with a particular check paid to the integrity of the firetubes, firebox crown and stays and absence of pitting or cracking of the boiler plates.
 The gauge glass cocks and tubes and fusible plug should be cleared of scale; if the core of the fusible plug shows signs of calcination the item should be replaced.

 On reassembly care should be taken that the threaded plugs are replaced in their original holes: the tapers can vary as a result of rethreading.
 The mudhole door gaskets, if of asbestos, should be renewed but those made of lead may be reused; special instructions are in force for the disposal of these harmful materials.
 Many boilers today make use of high temperature synthetics for the gaskets for both working environments and in preservation service as these materials are safer than the historic options.
 At large maintenance facilities the boiler would have been both washed and refilled with very hot water from an external supply to bring the locomotive back to service more quickly.

 Periodic examination

 Typically an annual inspection, this would require the removal and check of external fittings, such as the injectors, safety valves and pressure gauge.
 High-pressure copper pipework can suffer from work hardening in use and become dangerously brittle: it may be necessary to treat these by annealing before refitting.
 A hydraulic pressure test on the boiler and pipework may also be called for.

 General overhaul

 In the UK the specified maximum interval between full overhauls is ten years.
 To enable a full inspection the boiler is lifted from the locomotive frame and the lagging removed.
 All firetubes are removed for checking or replacement.
 All fittings are removed for overhaul.
 Before returning to use a qualified examiner will check the boiler's fitness for service and issue a safety certificate valid for ten years.

+In the United States, a 1472-day (approximately four-year) service limit is imposed on most steam locomotives.
+After this limit is reached, the locomotive must be disassembled for inspections and any necessary repairs made.